 Avoid toxic substances

-In addition to smoking and alcohol, it's advisable to avoid exposure to harmful chemicals, including certain plastics and pesticides, which can affect fertility.
+As well as smoking and alcohol, it is advisable to avoid exposure to harmful chemicals, including certain plastics and pesticides, which can affect fertility.

 Medical follow-up

 For couples having difficulty conceiving, a fertility check-up can identify any underlying problems.
-Sometimes, a simple correction may be enough to solve the problem
+Sometimes, a simple correction may be enough to resolve the problem.